 For the millions of people without a bank account, cashing a check isn’t easy.
 Approximately 8.4 million U.S. households, comprising 14.1 million adults, don’t have a bank account, according to a 2017 survey from the FDIC.

 There are ways to cash a check without a bank account, but they cost more money, often require more time and involve more risk than check cashing at a bank where you have an account.
-Here are five options:
+Here are five options.

-1. Check cashing at the issuing bank
+1. Cash your check at the issuing bank

 Banks and credit unions are not required to cash checks for non-customers, but many banks will cash a check payable to a non-customer if the check is written by an account holder at that bank.

 There are a few requirements though.
 For one, there must be enough money in the account the check is written against to cover the check.
 The payee will need to show identification, such as a driver’s license or military ID.

 The payee also should expect to pay a fee.
 Check-cashing fees at traditional banks are typically around $8.
 If you get paid 52 weeks a year, that’s $416 in check-cashing charges.